yahoo/fili/rfc/resultSetSerializability.md

         ResponseWriter select(DataApiRequest request);
     ```
     This object is responsible for choosing a `ResponseWriter` to use based on
     the `DataApiRequest`.
+It will be used as part of the default
+    implementation of `ResponseWriter`.

-4. Write an implementation of `ResponseWriterSelector` that chooses and
+4. Write a default implementation of `ResponseWriterSelector` that chooses and
     delegates to one of the classes defined in 4b based on the `ResponseType`
     in `DataApiRequest`.

+5. Define a default implementation of `ResponseWriter`, `FiliResponseWriter`
+    that uses a
+    `ResponseWriterSelector`.
+This class will also include a method
+    ```java
+        void addResponseType(ResponseType type, ResponseWriter writer);
+    ```
+    That allows users to add an additional mapping from a response type to the
+    writer.
+Then, if a customer so desires, they can build a
+    `FiliResponseWriter`, and invoke `addResponseType` to register a writer
+    with the desired type instead of implementing a
+    `ResponseWriter` from scratch that handles every type if they don't need
+    to.

 5. Make `HttpResponseMaker` injectable.
 The `HttpResponseMaker` does not have
 any response-specific state, so there is no reason not to make it injectable.